smitelli/cosmodoc/src/content/topics/user-interface-functions/index.md

 There are two possible modes that can be chosen: `centered` or not.
 For all practical purposes, `centered` is always true in the retail game, resulting in horizontally-centered text within the frame.
 The X position is computed by taking half of the screen width in tiles, and subtracting half of the string length of `top_text` as reported by {{< lookup/cref strlen >}}.
 The Y position for the top text is the frame's `top`, plus one to clear the top border row.
 The position for `bottom_text` is computed similarly, using `top + height` to determine the bottom position of the frame and subtracting _two_ to clear the bottom border row and to correct for an off-by-one error.
 Each line of text is passed to {{< lookup/cref DrawTextLine >}}, which draws the text characters from the font tile data.

+{{% note %}}
-{{< note >}}Centered drawing always centers the text horizontally _relative to the screen_, and does not account for combinations of the frame's `left` or `width` values.
+Centered drawing always centers the text horizontally _relative to the screen_, and does not account for combinations of the frame's `left` or `width` values.
 This means that, if the frame is not positioned in the center of the screen, the centered text will not appear in the center of that frame.

-This does not cause issues in the game, because almost all frames are drawn through {{< lookup/cref UnfoldTextFrame >}} which always centers the frame horizontally.{{< /note >}}
+This does not cause issues in the game, because almost all frames are drawn through {{< lookup/cref UnfoldTextFrame >}} which always centers the frame horizontally.
+{{% /note %}}

 If `centered` was false, a simpler pair of {{< lookup/cref DrawTextLine >}} calls places `top_text` and `bottom_text` at the leftmost edge of the frame's interior.
 This _does_ account for the frame's `left` position, and renders correctly anywhere on the screen.
 The calculation for the Y positions is identical to the centered variant.